 Smart tip💡: Making a loan with someone you trust, and want to agree on a fair interest rate for you both?
 Here’s how much interest you might want to charge.
-While money can often bring awkwardness to relationships, having a clear in place with the right parameters can create a fantastic situation for both parties.
+While money can often bring awkwardness to relationships, having a clear promissory note in place with the right parameters can create a fantastic situation for both parties.
 Pigeon makes it easy to borrow from or lend to people you know with automatic reminders, payment tracking, and the necessary legal documents to protect both sides.

 Inflation-proofing your investments as an individual